Apply to Graduate Studies

 Submit unofficial transcripts and degree certificates with your application

 Official documents are not required at the time of application.
 We prefer that you upload unofficial copies of transcripts to your online application for initial assessment purposes of your application.
+Please be aware that official documents will not be kept for future applications.

 If you submitted your application without uploading your unofficial transcripts, you can upload them later, as follows: